-Results for the third parameter evaluated, stage concordance, show that 100% of participating laboratories obtained acceptable results (≥80% concordance, Figure 3).
-A noticeable improvement can be observed in this parameter in comparison to the previous rounds.
+Results for the third parameter evaluated, stage concordance, as observed in Figure 3, show that 100% of participating laboratories obtained acceptable results (≥80% concordance,).
+A maintenance can be observed in this parameter in comparison to the previous rounds.

 A more detailed analysis of the results by species and stage concordance shows that one of the problems is the non-identification of certain stages when they do exist, as seen in Table 3.
-In regard to P. vivax, challenges were greater in the detection of sexual stages wherein five of the 20 participating laboratories obtained Kappa indices of substantially less than 0.8, and two of them less than 0.5, indicating less than 50% concordance of slides examined with the Regional reference laboratory.
-For the asexual stage, all laboratories except one obtained Kappa index ≥0.8.
+In regard to P. vivax, challenges were greater in the detection of sexual stages where in 14 of the 21 participating laboratories obtained Kappa indices of substantially less than 0.8, and eight of them less than 0.5, indicating less than 50% concordance of slides examined with the Regional reference laboratory.
+For the asexual stage, all laboratories obtained Kappa index ≥0.8.

-For P. falciparum challenges in the detection of both sexual and asexual stages can be observed in a single laboratory.
-Three laboratories had Kappa indices of substantially less than 0.8 for sexual stages or gametocytes, and four laboratories had Kappa index substantially less than 0.8 for asexual stages.
+For P. falciparum improvements are present in relation to the previous rounds.
+Only one laboratory had Kappa indices less than 0.8 for sexual stages or gametocytes, and none had problems with asexual stages.
 Overall, the concordance obtained is much better than in previous rounds with an observed improvement.